-The definitive, chronological, and up-to-date guide on collecting Avengers comic books via omnibuses and trade paperback graphic novels.
+The definitive, chronological, and up-to-date guide on collecting Secret Warriors and Secret Avengers comic books via omnibuses and trade paperback graphic novels.
 A part of Crushing Krisis’s Collecting Avengers Graphic Novels: A Definitive Guide.
-Last updated July 2016 with titles scheduled for release through December 2016.
+Last updated October 2018 with titles scheduled for release through April 2019.

 Secret Warriors was a rarity when it launched in 2009 – a brand new team book not relying on an existing name and from a creator not only new to Marvel, but new to comics in general!

 (You could perhaps argue that the concept was a mashup of the youthful New Warriors and the variable-cast Secret Defenders, that it was a play on Bendis’s Secret War event with Nick Fury, or even that it was an early Hickman hint of his impending Secret Wars(!) – but that’s an ultra-geeky conversion for another time!)

 That creator behind the new title was Jonathan Hickman and the rest, as they say, is history.

 Jonathan Hickman became one of the most famous writers in comics in the span of just half a decade.
 Secret Warriors was the first building block of his extensive examination of Marvel’s secret history both on Earth and across the universe, tied together by Nick Fury and culminating in Secret Wars in 2015.